New Hire Reporting - Answers to Employer Questions

 The law defines a "newly hired employee" as (i) an employee who has not previously been employed by the employer; or (ii) was previously employed by the employer but has been separated from such prior employment for at least 60 consecutive days.

 If I lay off and then re-hire an employee, or an employee returns after a leave of absence, do I need to send in another New Hire report?

-If the employee returning to work is required to complete a new W-4 form, you should report the individual as a New Hire to the State Directory of New Hires (SDNH).
-If, however, the returning employee has not been formally terminated or removed from payroll records, there is no need to report that individual as a New Hire.
+If the employee returning to work is required to complete a new W-4 form, or has been separated from your employment for at least 60 consecutive days, you should report the individual as a New Hire to the State Directory of New Hires (SDNH).
+If, however, the returning employee has not been formally terminated or removed from payroll records, or returns to employment within 60 consecutive days of separation, there is no need to report that individual as a New Hire.

 Do I need to submit a New Hire report for independent contractors performing services for me?

 Some states do require the reporting of independent contractors.
 However, federal law does not require it.
 Contact the person identified on the State New Hire Reporting Contacts and Program Information matrix for state-specific requirements.

 As a temporary employment agency, must we report as a New Hire each individual placed by our agency?